[Fullstack Note] Javascript request in Browser and NodeJS environment

 }

-• In the Node environment, is httpAdpater function, which return a Promise based http or https.
+• In the Node environment, is httpAdpater function, which returns a Promise based on http or https.

 import http from "http";